Board of Directors

 It consists of seven directors who are elected for three-year terms:

-- four Independent Directors, two of whom are nominees of consumer groups
+- Four Independent Directors, two of whom are nominees of consumer groups

-- three Industry Directors, one each to represent the Incumbent Local Exchange Carriers (ILECs), the Cable Companies, and the Other Participating Service Providers
+- Three Industry Directors, one each to represent the Incumbent Local Exchange Carriers (ILECs), the Cable Companies, and the Other Participating Service Providers

 Independent Directors